 Instructions

-- Preheat oven to 350 degrees.
-Spray an 8-inch round cake pan with non-stick cooking spray and line the bottom with parchment paper.
+- Prep.
+Preheat oven to 350 degrees (177°C).
+Spray an 8-inch round cake pan with cooking spray and line the bottom with parchment paper.

-- Add the flour, walnuts, baking powder, baking soda and salt into a food processor.
+- Grind the flour and walnuts.
+Add the flour, walnuts, baking powder, baking soda and salt into a food processor.
 Process for 90 seconds or finely ground.
 Transfer the mixture to a bowl and set aside.
+1 cup all purpose flour, ½ cup walnuts, ½ teaspoon baking powder, ½ teaspoon baking soda, ¼ teaspoon salt

-- Scrape down the sides to incorporate any butter clinging to the bowl, then add both eggs and process for 25 seconds.
+- Mix in eggs.
+Scrape down the sides of the bowl to incorporate any butter clinging to it, then add both eggs and process for about 25 seconds. 👉 If you already added one egg in the previous step, add only the remaining egg at this stage.2 eggs

-- Add the orange juice and process for 10 seconds.
-Finish with the remaining flour mixture and process for 10 seconds.
+- Finish batter.
+Add half of the flour mixture and process for about 10 seconds.
+Pour in the orange juice and process for another 10 seconds, then add the remaining flour mixture and process for a final 10 seconds.

-- Transfer batter into the prepared pan, spread evenly and bake for 30 to 32 minutes or until a tooth pick inserted in the middle comes clean.
-Pro tip: If you’re using a 9-inch pan, the cake will take about 25 to 30 minutes to bake.
+- Bake.
+Transfer batter into the prepared pan, spread evenly and bake for 27 to 32 minutes or until a tooth pick inserted in the middle comes clean.

-- Place the pan on a wire rack to cool and serve!
+- Cool and enjoy.
+Place the pan on a wire rack to cool and serve!

 Notes